volterraedge/terraform-provider-volterra/docs/resources/volterra_route.md

         name         = "Content-Type"

-        // One of the arguments from this list "exact regex presence" must be set exact = "application/json"
+        // One of the arguments from this list "exact regex presence" must be set regex = "regex"
       }

       http_method = "http_method"

       path {
-        // One of the arguments from this list "prefix path regex" must be set prefix = "/register/"
+        // One of the arguments from this list "regex prefix path" must be set prefix = "/register/"
       }